XelaNull/7DTD-WhiteRiver_ToC/README.md

 - Bambi's Killer Compound Bow - Earn the famed deer killer, "Bambi's Killer" Compound Bow with slightly better stats than Vanilla.
 - Black Bart's Flaming Dig Tools - Uncover the long-buried stash from the most famous stagecoach robber in the western U.S., providing a steel Pickaxe & Shovel with flaming mods and better stats than Vanilla.
 Stamina trait sure to keep you digging and digging and digging.
+- Brass For Lead - Help the community restock its Lead supply and in exchange receive some brass.
 - Bunyan's FireAxe - Help the Trader with some potable water and receive a Paul Bunyan branded FireAxe.
+- Daryl's Crossbow - Obtain a replica copy of Daryl's Zombiekiller Crossbow.
 - Deschain's Revolver - Earn a legendary revolver, crafted from Excalibur, that was used by the famed Roland Deschain.
 - Dundee's Hunting Knife - Take on everything with Dundee's famous Hunting Knife with slightly better stats than Vanilla.
 - Everdeen's Arrows & Bolts - The settlement is trying to put together a feast.
 Help feed everyone in exchange for named arrows & bolts slightly better than Vanilla.